Showing posts with label stroll. Show all posts

 Margaret Beckham Nixon

-She stood her ground in refusing to give all her meat stored in the smokehouse.
+She stood her ground and refused to give up all her meat stored in the smokehouse.

 Billy Ward